carmenkv/carmenkv/README.md

-- 👋 Hi, I’m @carmenkv , multimedia composer and performer from Spain.
+- 👋 Hi, I’m @carmenkv , multimedia composer and performer from Valencia.
-- 👀 I’m interested in electronics, XR technology and interactive performance.
+- 👀 I’m interested in electronics (3D sound), XR technology and performance.
 - 🌱 I’m currently doing PH.D studies in Hfmt of Hamburg inside the multimedia department :D
-- 💞️ I’m looking to collaborate, learn and explore :D
+- 💞️ I’m looking to collaborate, learn and explore with different codes, engines and goups of people ^^
 - 📫 How to reach me : www.carmenkleykens.com or carmenkv16@gmail.com !

 <!---